 Economy light fare fees will be:

-Selected European countries: Austria, Belgium, Bulgaria, Czech Republic, Croatia, Cyprus, Denmark, Finland, France, Germany, Great Britain, Greece, Hungary, Iceland, Italy, Lithuania, The Netherlands, Norway, Poland, Portugal, Romania, Serbia, Sweden, Switzerland, Spain, Slovakia, Turkey (except route from USA to Turkey).
+Selected European countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Lithuania, Netherlands, Norway, Poland, Portugal, Serbia, Sweden, Switzerland, Spain, Slovakia, Turkey (except route from USA to Turkey) and the UK.

 While the prices seem very high, Austrian does give out a pretty good allowance for free checked bags, especially in business and elites.
 However, it’s still not cheap if you’re flying economy and want to bring a second bag.